 The flowers develop into plump, shiny green seedpods that pop open at the slightest touch, or when fully mature, flinging the seeds a good distance away (and making them challenging to collect, by the way!).
 The plants can form good-sized patches over time this way, but it’s easy to pull out unwanted seedlings.
 Native to much of eastern North America.
 A site with partial to full shade and moist to wet soil is ideal.
 Annual.

-Harvested in September and October 2020.
-Provenance is Milford Township, Bucks County, PA.
+Collected starting in late July 2022.
+Provenance is Milford Township, Bucks County, PA (from wild plants in my garden and meadow).
 At least 15 seeds.